Medieval music: Transitioning to the Renaissance

 English stylistic tendencies in this regard had come to fruition and began to influence continental composers as early as the 1420s, as can be seen in works of the young Dufay, among others.
 While the Hundred Years' War continued, English nobles, armies, their chapels and retinues, and therefore some of their composers, travelled in France and performed their music there; it must also of course be remembered that the English controlled portions of northern France at this time.
 English manuscripts include the Worcester Fragments, the Old St. Andrews Music Book, the Old Hall Manuscript, and Egerton Manuscript.
 For information about specific composers who are considered transitional between the medieval and the Renaissance, see Zacara da Teramo, Paolo da Firenze, Giovanni Mazzuoli, Antonio da Cividale, Antonius Romanus, Bartolomeo da Bologna, Roy Henry, Arnold de Lantins, Leonel Power, and John Dunstaple.

 An early composer from the Franco-Flemish School of the Renaissance was Johannes Ockeghem (1410/1425 –1497).
 He was the most famous member of the Franco-Flemish School in the last half of the 15th century, and is often considered the most influential composer between Dufay and Josquin des Prez.
 Ockeghem probably studied with Gilles Binchois, and at least was closely associated with him at the Burgundian court.
 Antoine Busnois wrote a motet in honor of Ockeghem.
 Ockeghem is a direct link from the Burgundian style to the next generation of Netherlanders, such as Obrecht and Josquin.
 A strong influence on Josquin des Prez and the subsequent generation of Netherlanders, Ockeghem was famous throughout Europe Charles VII for his expressive music, although he was equally renowned for his technical prowess.

 Influence

-The musical styles of Pérotin influenced 20th-century composers such as John Luther Adams and minimalist composer Steve Reich.
+The musical style of Pérotin influenced 20th-century composers such as John Luther Adams and minimalist composer Steve Reich.

-Bardcore, which involves remixing famous pop songs to have a medieval instrumentation, became a popular meme in 2020.